section-engineering-education/engineering-education/articles/choosing-between-managed-wordpress-vs-shared-wordpress-hosting/index.md

 Yet, the main challenge comes in deciding if you should go for managed WordPress or shared WordPress hosting.

 Both options come with pros and cons.
-This article discusses how managed WordPress and shared WordPress hosting work, their benefits, and drawbacks to help you select the best option that suits your needs.
+This article discusses how managed WordPress and shared WordPress hosting work.
+It also goes through their benefits and drawbacks to help you select the option that suits your needs.

 ### What is Shared WordPress Hosting?